globalbiodata/inventory_2022/src/README.md

 Here, you can find an example of how to run the entire workflow(s) manually from the command-line.
 This should not be necessary, since there are Snakemake pipelines to automate, and notebooks to guide, the process (see [../README.md](../README.md)).
 What is shown here is essentially what is run by the Snakemake pipelines.
 This may be useful for debugging.

-*All commands shown here should be run from the root of the repository* (not from the `src/` folder)
+*All commands shown here should be run from the root of the repository* (not from the `src/` folder).

 ## Training and Prediction